Explore Clifton & Crescent Hill: Louisville Neighborhoods : GoToLouisville.com Official Travel Source

 SHOP

 Looking for something a little unusual?
-Visit Just Creations.
-This fair-trade marketplace sells handcrafted goods of artisans from more than 45 countries.
+Mine & Yours specializes in Louisville-centric vintage tees, and Just Creations is a fair trade marketplace with handcrafted goods from artisans in more than 45 countries.

-Vintage, antique and resale seekers will enjoy 2023 Antiques, Nussbaum Antiques & Fine Art, Redefine Design on the Avenue and the expansive Mellwood Antiques in a former meat-packing plant in Clifton.
+Vintage, antique and resale seekers will enjoy browsing 2023 Antiques, Nussbaum Antiques & Fine Art, Redefine Design on the Avenue and the expansive Mellwood Antiques in a former meat-packing plant off Mellwood Avenue in Clifton.

 Featured Attractions & Things to Do